-Corporations and large businesses spend huge amounts of money on SEO when they create content.
-It is the best way to attract clicks to their websites, as well as online advertising, so keyword competition is fierce.
+Corporations and businesses spend a lot of money on SEO when they create content.
+It is the best way to attract clicks to their websites, as well as online advertising.
+So keyword competition is fierce.

-To cut to the chase, the Internet runs on keywords and so does Amazon.
-This is why the selection of your seven Amazon KDP keywords is so vitally important.
+To cut to the chase, the Internet runs on keywords, and so does Amazon.
+It is why the selection of your seven Amazon KDP keywords is so vitally important.

 If you have books listed on Amazon, you are an Amazon seller.
 So you want Amazon shoppers to find your books in search results.

 Amazon SEO is all about finding a specific keyword that will result in shoppers using search terms or search queries finding your Amazon product – your book.

 What’s long tail?
 Long tail keywords consist of more than one word, so in fact, they are short phrases.

 Many authors misunderstand this when selecting Amazon KDP keywords.
 They think that a keyword should be only one word.
 It is not the case at all.